Anzio, Italy. World War 2.

 Personal and national histories are woven into the telling.
 Frank Sheeran’s father was a house painter.
 Frank uses the euphemism ‘I paint house’ for his murdering.
 All of the action takes place in the aftermath of World War 2, with the intersection of economic development with organised crime, capital and labour sharpening the stakes, for all the actors; state, criminal and labour.
 See the rise of the young Kennedys, in law and politics, the emergence of Jimmy Hoffa in The Teamsters Union and the strengthening of the power of Mafia families.
 The use of Union pension funds as investments in Mafia casinos in Las Vegas is the key driver of the film.
 Pressure from Robert Kennedy, as Attorney General, seeking to bring Jimmy Hoffa and Mafia associates before the courts triggers Frank Sheeran’s violent actions.
 Not only does he pull triggers, but he also gets involved in supplying them to the mercenaries, US military personnel and exiles, making up the CIA-backed Brigade 2506, attacking Cuba as the infamous Bay of Pigs invasion.
 They were beaten back by local forces, commanded by Ché Guevara.

 Throughout the mayhem of this period of US history, Frank Sheeran kept taking orders, as he had in World War 2.
 He kept obeying and killing.
-It is no coincidence, perhaps, that the waning of Frank Sheeran's murderous career, in the organisation he served, coincidewith the rise of Black activism, the civil rights movements and the domestic refusal to unanimously support the new war in Viet Nam.
+It is no coincidence, perhaps, that the waning of Frank Sheeran's murderous career, in the organisation he served, coincided with the rise of Black activism, the civil rights movements and the domestic refusal to unanimously support the new war in Viet Nam.

 If they can whack a President, they can whack a president of a union.
 You know it and I know it.